WillDenby/make-python-faster/src/built_in_data_structures/the_collections_module.md

 ## Counter

-Use case: When you need to count the occurrence of items in an iterable.
+**Use case**: When you need to count the occurrence of items in an iterable.

-Efficiency: Makes counting elements and element-wise operations more efficient than manually using a dictionary.
+**Efficiency**: Makes counting elements and element-wise operations more efficient than manually using a dictionary.

 **Example:**